The Two RV Gypsies: Full-Time RVers

 the line-up of RVs to get into Liard River Hot Springs sign: Liard River Hot Springs

-A lodge with restaurant was located across the highway, the Liard Hot Springs Lodge, but the two RV Gypsies have not stopped their during any of their visits to Liard Hot Springs.
+A lodge with restaurant was located across the highway, the Liard Hot Springs Lodge, but the two RV Gypsies have not stopped there during any of their multiple visits to Liard Hot Springs.

 sign: Liard Hotsprings Lodge rules sign